Green Home Remodeling Products to Choose for Value and Beauty

 Green building (also known as sustainable design) aims to reduce energy consumption and the overall impact to the environment.
 Green products help homeowners achieve a wide range of goals including saving money and improving indoor air quality.

-If your home was built to standard building codes that do not adhere to green building guidelines, you can make a difference.
+For homes not built to standard green building guidelines, you can make a difference.
 Green home remodeling products can save energy and improve indoor air quality.

 An added benefit?
 Green building products work together to increase the comfort, health, quality, and value of your home.
 Contact your local green home building professional to help you remodel a kitchen, a bathroom, or, even your backyard deck.